Title: How to write corporate training materials

 Knowing what to look for and how to feed these insights into materials-design comes with experience, and it helps if you’ve spent time with a corporate setup in a business/operational role i.e., not training or teaching.
 In the absence of that kind of experience, Frendo’s How to write corporate training materials could be a useful primer.

 A key strength of this book is the extent to which it aligns practices to what typically happens within organisations.
-The idea that we should “investigate discourse practices” instead of merely collecting language needs, strikes a chord with me.
-Beyond educating the practitioner about process and projects, and SOPs and SIPOC charts, Frendo offers a series of incisive tasks that raise awareness of language, strategies and issues we ought to consider when developing corporate training materials.
+The idea that we should “investigate discourse practices” instead of merely collecting general needs, strikes a chord with me.
+Beyond educating the practitioner about process and projects, and SOPs and SIPOC charts, Frendo offers a series of incisive tasks that raise awareness of communication, strategies and issues we ought to consider when developing corporate training materials.

 My favourites include task 6 which draws on research by Williams (1998) comparing the language prescribed by coursebooks for functions within meetings with actual usage.